World Cup 2018: Scores, Results, Highlights and Reaction from Sunday

 A 5-minute burst at the start of ET aside, it was more of the same.
 A conservative gameplan that wasted immense talent.
 I'd say #ESP got what they deserved. #WorldCup https://t.co/2H5P9I9D5D

-Croatia's clash with Denmark looked to set to be a thriller after each side found the net inside four minutes.
+Croatia's clash with Denmark looked set to be a thriller after each side found the net inside four minutes.

 Mathias Jorgensen scored after just one minute when he scrambled it over the line.
 Mario Mandzukic replied three minutes later after Croatia failed to clear their lines, but the remainder of the match failed to live up to the early excitement.